Disclaimer: This post might contain affiliate links, which means we get a small commission if you make a purchase (at no extra cost to you).

 Run or Walk on the Rail-Trails

 Morgantown’s old railways have been repurposed for outdoor fun, exercise, and conservation.
 Established and maintained by the Mon River Trails Conservancy, the Rail-Trails stretch 48 miles in three counties in West Virginia.
 The Mon River Trail, Deckers Creek Trail, and Caperton Trail intersect in Morgantown.
-These long, flat trails are perfect for running, walking, bicycling, and rollerskating, a nice alternative to the hilly hiking trails also throughout the Morgantown area.
+These long, flat trails are perfect for running, walking, bicycling, and rollerskating, a nice alternative to the hilly hiking trails throughout the Morgantown area.
 Check out a map of the Rail-Trails to see where you would like to explore.
 Our favorite trail, the Caperton Trail, has wooded stretches to the north and south, with the historic downtown and new Hazel Ruby McQuain Riverfront Park and Amphitheater in the middle.

 Along the Decker’s Creek Trail, you’ll walk through a range of landscapes, from more urban to feeling like you’re in the middle of the woods.
 Starting at the downtown trailhead, you’ll walk through Morgantown’s neighborhoods and continue through the shopping plazas of Sabraton.
 Once through Sabraton, the landscape will change into forests and rocky hillsides.